SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/biomes.md

 ## Waterscape Volume Settings

-This is a class from Subnautica that defines LD biome settings.
+The `WaterscapeVolume.Settings` class from Subnautica has the following settings:

 | Property name     | Default value                   | Explanation                                              |
 | ----------------- |---------------------------------|----------------------------------------------------------|